We are not equal.

 2. or, become a sex object.

-There’s no other choices.
+There are no other choices.
 Either ditch everything it means to be a woman so that you can compete with men in the board rooms, or play the game and model yourself on male desires.

 Either way, as a woman, you lose.